The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Results

 Evaluations are broken into two categories: optimization and single-point based tasks.
 Optimization results (ligand-strain, conformers, and protonation) are reported in Table \ref{tab:opts_evals}.
 Single-point results (protein-ligand interaction, IE/EA, spin gap, and distance scaling) are reported in Table \ref{tab:single_evals}.
 Evaluations requiring an optimization used Sella~\cite{hermes2022sella} to ensure consistency with the underlying DFT calculated.

-\textbf{Ligand strain} evaluation are in very good agreement with DFT for all of the methods investigated here, with the largest errors of only 7.68 meV for the eSEN-sm-d down to 3.69 meV for eSEN-md-d.
-Models trained on the 4M dataset were only worse by a few meV.
-RMSDs were less tightly converged to DFT, but still performed fairly well.
-The eSEN-sm-cons and eSEN-md-d performed similarly, with an RMSD of 0.26 and 0.27\angs, respectively.
+\textbf{Ligand strain} evaluation are in very good agreement with DFT for all of the methods investigated here, with the largest errors of only 0.19 kcal/mol for GemNet-OC down to 0.07 kcal/mol for UMA-M-1.1.
+Energy differences were well within chemical accuracy ($\sim$1 kcal/mol).
+Models trained on the 4M dataset were only worse by a hundredths of kcal/mol.
+RMSDs are also very close to DFT, indicating very good structural matching.
+The eSEN, UMA, and MACE models performed similarly, with an RMSD of between 0.12 and 0.24\angs, respectively.

-\textbf{Conformers} RMSDs were essentially the same for Boltzmann-weighted vs. ensemble metrics, indicating that lower energy structures were treated equally well as higher energy ones in the evaluation.
-Energy differences were also all well within chemical accuracy ($\sim$1 kcal/mol or 43 meV); the best performing models were eSEN-sm-cons and eSEN-md-d, which produced errors in energy gaps of 5.6 and 5.1 meV, respectively.
-While there was significant erosion in performance for models trained on the 4M dataset, they also were well within chemical accuracy.
-When starting from converged DFT minima, RMSD and $\Delta E$ errors were even smaller, as is to be expected.
-For models trained on the All split, essentially no structural change is observed (the max RMSD, for the eSEN-sm-d and GemNet-OC models, was 0.06) and $\Delta E$ error is less than 3.5 meV in all cases except the eSEN-sm-d model, which produced a slightly larger error of 5.69 meV.
+\textbf{Conformers} energy differences were also all well within chemical accuracy for conformer ranking; the best performing models had errors less than 0.1 kcal/mol.
+While there was erosion in performance for models trained on the 4M dataset, they also were well within chemical accuracy.

-\textbf{Protonation} proved to be the hardest of the optimization-based evaluations.
-RMSD errors were about twice as large in most cases as with conformers, though they remain 0.25 \angs~or better which indicates that the optimized structures are a very close match between the MLIP and DFT optimizations.
-Energy differences, on the other hand, ranged from 26 meV for eSEN-md-d to 51.77 meV for eSEN-sm-cons, in other words 5-10x worse than for conformers.
-While these results are still likely useful for assessing relative protonation state stability, it is clear this is more challenging that relative conformer stability.
-Evaluations that begin with the DFT optimized minima are again more closely aligned with the DFT results.
+\textbf{Protonation} proved to be the hardest of the optimization-based evaluations by energy.
+Energy differences ranged from 0.55 kcal/mol to about 1 kcal/mol.
+Though this is still quite good, it is 5-10x worse than for conformers.
+RMSD errors remained quite small, indicating that model have no trouble accounting for bond length and angle changes in (de)protonated molecules.
+It is interesting to note that models trained on the full OMol dataset which feature greater amounts of protonated/deprotonated data do tend to perform better on this evaluation.